datenanfragen/website/content/en/open-source.md

         <a href="https://github.com/datenanfragen/backend"><h1><code>backend</code></h1></a>
         <span class="license">MIT License</span>
         <p class="description">
-            A development server that defines endpoints for dynamic features of the website such as comments, suggestions, and donations.
+            The server that defines endpoints for dynamic features of the website such as comments, suggestions, and donations.
         </p>
     </div>
     <div class="clearfix"></div>